 I recently attended a conference and watched a colleague approach our group.
 We made the usual small talk that happens when you see people but a few times a year.
 It was fun!
 I introduced my colleague to the others with me.
 A couple were college students.
 He said to them, “What do you do at the college?
 No wait… let me guess.”
 He then guessed the volleyball player (it helped him that she was tall and had the shoulders of an outside hitter) and turned to the other, “Your major is….. theater.”
 She was baffled!
 I was too.
 How in the world did he get that?
-She wasn’t wearing all black clothing nor was she giving it way with any wording on her shirt or backpack.
+She wasn’t wearing all black clothing nor giving it away with any wording on her shirt or backpack.

 We started to ask how he knew because this was really spooky.
 He smiled.
 “It was the way you greeted me,” he said.
-And then he showed how this college student had leaned into the handshake with a smile on her face, as if performing.
+And then he showed how this college student had leaned into the handshake with a smile on her face as if performing.

 Impressive.
 He paid attention.

-One of the qualities I am most proud of regarding Arbor Research Group is the level of attentiveness the consultants give to the every-day world, what we call getting down to “street level.”
+One of the qualities I am most proud of regarding Arbor Research Group is the level of attentiveness the consultants give to the everyday world, what we call getting down to “street level.”
 Consulting guru Alan Weiss says, “Active listening is one of the rarer traits in consulting” and that most “consultants tend to talk at 35,000 feet while the client is dealing with problems on the ground.”
-(8) I think we do that well.
+I think we do that well.

 A trial lawyer in LA.
 A home on the Mediterranean.
 Now pay attention.

-Have a great week!
+Let’s have a great week!

-And pay attention.
+And let’s pay attention.